oracle/pgql-lang/pages/pgql-1.3-spec.md

 EdgeTables           ::= 'EDGE' 'TABLES' '(' <EdgeTable> ( ',' <EdgeTable> )* ')'
 ```

-It is possible to have no vertex or edge tables such that an empty graph is created.
-It is also possible to have vertex tables but no edge tables, which results in a graph in which all the vertices are disconnected from each other.
+It is possible to have no edge tables such that the resulting graph only has vertices that are all disconnected from each other.
 However, it is not possible to have a graph with edge tables but no vertex tables.

 The following example shows a schema with a set of tables.
 Each table has a name and a list of columns, some of which form the primary key for the table (in red) while others form foreign keys that reference rows of other tables.